uwcirg/truenth-portal/README.rst

 ^^^^^^^^^^^^^^

-Update the python source files containing table definitions (typically classes derrived from db.Model) and run the manage script to sniff out the code changes and generate the necessary migration steps:
+Update the python source files containing table definitions (typically classes derived from db.Model) and run the manage script to sniff out the code changes and generate the necessary migration steps:

 .. code:: bash